-Our School kitchen is led by our excellent cook Jennie and her team, Gemma and Jordan.
-They use fresh, high quality ingredients to provide the children with a nutritious and healthy dinner.
+Our School kitchen is ran by an excellent team who use fresh, high quality ingredients to provide the children with a nutritious and healthy dinner.

 Our kitchen holds a 5 star hygiene rating and the team are committed to providing a high quality of service to ensure the children enjoy their dinner times whilst they are at school.